Signs of Hunger in Newborn Babies

 - Making sucking movements

-- Baby is constantly bringing their hands up to their mouth
+- Baby is constantly bringing their hands up to their mouth and chewing their hands

 - Moving their limbs as though crawling or cycling in the air